Planning Wood Siding Installation? What You Should Know First

 • Siding has to protect your home from wind and flying debris in storms.
 Hardwood siding is scratch, gouge, and dent resistant to protect your exterior and save the cost of repairs and replacements down the line.

 Hardwoods do not require painting or staining, but if you want to maintain the natural color of the wood, we suggest an oil-based UV protectant, such as Penofin Hardwood Formula Penetrating Oil Finish.
-We have found that it maintains the natural color best, makes the color richer, and gives it a beautiful sheen.
+We have found that it maintains the wood's natural colors best, makes the color richer, and gives it a beautiful sheen.
 Reapply as needed to prevent the siding from weathering to gray.

 Or if you prefer to let it weather, as many do, stop applying the UV protectant after installation.
 Exotic hardwood siding will eventually turn a soft silver-gray.
 Weathered hardwoods do not require oil protectant or any extra care, so this is actually your lowest maintenance wood siding choice.